-At Bright Build we have a passion for energy efficient homes, building houses that are effective at retaining heat in winter, staying cool in summer, and providing a healthier, more comfortable living space for Wellingtonians.
+At Bright Build we have a passion for energy efficient homes, building houses that are effective at retaining heat in winter, staying cool in summer, and providing a healthier, more comfortable, sustainable living space for Wellingtonians.

 Find out more about improving the thermal efficiency of your home in the side bar.

 We practice what we preach – our own home and Bright Build workshop was built using Structured Insulated Panels (SIPs), incorporating Passive Home principles, with Thermal Heart joinery (link to section) and utilising solar energy (yes – solar does work in Wellington!).
 Bright Build are proud supporters of Passive House New Zealand, and a member of the Superhome New Zealand group too.

 Even new homes built to New Zealand Building Code requirements are not well insulated, leak heat and are costly to keep warm in winter, and difficult to cool in summer.
 Many people believe that if their house meets the New Zealand Building code it must be a good home – rather than understanding their house is just meeting the legal minimum requirement.
 BRANZ research has found that consumers need to understand that the Building Code and Standards are a legal minimum only, but can, and should be, exceeded.